Revocable Living Trust Lawyer

 A revocable living trust is one you create during your lifetime, and can be altered or ended at any time while you’re alive.
 If you establish one, you are its grantor.
 Grantors of these trusts often name themselves trustee and primary beneficiary during their lifetime.

 A revocable living trust documents in writing how you want your assets to be distributed after your death.
-These assets could include real property and personal property, such as jewelry and cars.
-It can also include bank accounts, securities, bonds, and other investments.
+These assets could include real property and personal property, such as bank accounts and cars.

 Upon your death, the assets you put into the trust are conveyed to your designated beneficiaries.
 Beneficiaries are individuals and organizations you pass your assets on to after you pass.

 Will a Revocable Living Trust Work for You?

 A revocable living trust is the right estate planning tool for you if you:

 - Are young and have only recently begun planning your estate;

 - Have assets in multiple states and want to avoid separate probate processes in each state; or

 - Have a variety of investments that will be challenging to distribute, such as real estate, and investment accounts.

 What Are the Benefits of a Revocable Living Trust?